nycdb/nycdb/README.md

 *Requirements*

 Postgres and Python.
 I recommend using Ansible or Docker if you can.
 See the ``` Dockerfile ``` for a list of required packages for Debian or Ubuntu.
 As of right now, Postgres 10 is not compatible.
-Please sure postgres 9.6 until
+Please be sure to postgres 9.6 until those issues are fixed.

 *Setup*